EmuKit/emukit/_posts/2016-06-09-experimental-design.markdown

 In experimental design the goal is to decide at which locations of the input space we should evaluate a function of interest.
-In some contexts it is also know as active learning, for instance in image classification problems in which more labels need to be collected.
+In some contexts it is also known as active learning, for instance in image classification problems in which more labels need to be collected.

 The are two main ways of doing experimental design.